-These objectives were achieved in the year ended 31 August 2021.
+These objectives were achieved in the year ended 31 August 2023.

-The academy's total incoming resources during the year were £7,050,000.
+The academy's total incoming resources during the year were £7,963,000.
 The majority of the academy's income derives from central government funding via the Education and Skills Funding Agency, in the form of current grants.
-Total funding received for the academy's educational operations in the year was £6,585,000.
+Total funding received for the academy's educational operations in the year was £7,347,000.

-Total outgoing resources for the year were £6,559,000, the majority of which related to the direct provision of educational operations.
+Total outgoing resources for the year were £6,867,000, the majority of which related to the direct provision of educational operations.

-At 31 August 2021 all assets shown in the accounts were used exclusively for providing education and associated support services to pupils of the school.
+At 31 August 2023 all assets shown in the accounts were used exclusively for providing education and associated support services to pupils of the school.

 On conversion in 2011 the school inherited a deficit of £660,000 in respect of the Local Government Pension Scheme, which many of the non-teaching staff belong to.
-This deficit had reduced to £48,000 by 31 August 2022, mainly due to changes in the actuarial assumptions regarding future returns on investments and the present value of future liabilities.
-The academy does not have an obligation to settle this liability immediately and there are no indications that it will crystallise in the foreseeable future.
+This became a surplus of £664,000 by 31 August 2023, mainly due to changes in the actuarial assumptions regarding future returns on investments and the present value of future liabilities.

 Parliament has agreed, at the request of the Secretary of State for Education, to a guarantee that, in the event of academy closure, outstanding local government pension scheme liabilities would be met by the Department for Education.
-The guarantee came into force on 18 July 2013.
+The guarantee came into force on 18 July 2013 and on 21st July 2022 the Department for Education reaffirmed its commitment with a parliamentary minute.